betterdoc-org/website-gem-betterdoc-website-templating/README.md

 ## Dialects

-The different dialects have additional configuration options on their own
+The different dialects have additional configuration options

 ### `MustacheDialect`